kiennt9696/task-management-api/README.md

 | assign tasks for others    | task    | su_update    |su_edit:task     |

 Let's fulfill this table for other business requirements.
-When the system grows and, features become complex we can extend multiple scope for one action.
+When the system grows and, features become complex we can extend multiple scopes for one action.

-The service Saftekeeper follows these rules to determine where it will grant access token to client when they request it or not.
+The service __Saftekeeper__ follows these rules to determine where it will grant access token to client when they request it or not.
-The authorization combining oauth2 and RBAC now is as follows.
+The authorization combining __oauth2__ and __RBAC__ now is as follows.
 ![](images/oauth2_with_rbac.png)

 Note: In my implementation, RBAC and Oauth2 flow are implemented in the same project __Safekeeper__.
-Later we can decompose this to scale out if needed.
+Later, we can decompose this to scale out if needed.

 So far, the process I have mentioned is just a half of the final solution for this problem.
 The next part is how Task API service interacts with __scopes__ to accommodate the problem requirements.

-In Task API service, now, it defines APIs that perform the business logic functions, such as view assigned tasks only, view all tasks, etc.
+In __Task API service__, now, it defines APIs that perform the business logic functions, such as view assigned tasks only, view all tasks, etc.
 However, for each endpoint of these APIs, it is assigned with a specific scope for each function as I mentioned in the above permission table.
 The Task API service then needs to validate the access token first to check whether it is a valid token then includes the right scope for the endpoint before allowing function execution.

 ![](images/scope_validation.png)

-##2.
-Task Management Flow
+## 2. Task Management Flow
-###2.1 Database design
+### 2.1 Database design
 ![](images/task_management_db.png)

 Tables and meaning: